MA EPHT - Heart Attack

 • Explore data in tables, charts, and maps

 MA EPHT presents case counts and crude rates on heart attack hospital admissions for the following geographies: city/town, county, EP region, EOHHS region, and statewide.
 Measures are offered by a combination of year, age group, and sex.
-The most current available data is shown.
-Be sure to check the site periodically as new data is added each year.
-To protect privacy, no information is shown that could identify an individual.
+The most current data available is shown.
+Be sure to check the site periodically as new data is added.
+To protect privacy, no information is shown that could potentially identify an individual.

 Additional resources